 The vineyards on the Mosel are set on steep slopes.
 In this unique cultural landscape the renowned South Tyrolean architect and designer Matteo Thun planned the extension of a winery with a holiday home.
 Instead of one house many small homes were built.
 The Winzerhäuschen (wine houses) are surfaced with slate and resemble traditional vineyard lodges.
+They are distributed in the large orchard in four rows.
 The cottages, each with space for two people, consist of a living and sleeping area, and a closed bathroom which is hidden behind a partition in the form of a gable wall.
-The barn-like entrance with a glass door connects the terrace and garden with the cottage.
+The barn-like glass entrance door connects the winegrower’s cottage with the terrace and the individual farm, fruit or rose garden.

 What to do